mastodon/documentation/Running-Mastodon/Docker-Guide.md

 You will need to fill in, at least: `LOCAL_DOMAIN`, `LOCAL_HTTPS`, and the `SMTP_*` settings.

 ## Building the app

-Before running the first time, you need to build the images:
+Before running the first time, you need to build the images *(Skip this if you want to use the official build)*:

     docker-compose build